MadGoatHaz/blupow/README.md

 ![BluPow Project Logo](brand/blupow/logo.png)

-Connect your Renogy Bluetooth-enabled devices to Home Assistant.
-This integration allows you to monitor your solar charge controller, inverter, or smart battery directly from your Home Assistant dashboard.
+Connect your Renogy Bluetooth-enabled devices to Home Assistant with this powerful and reliable integration.
+BluPow allows you to monitor your solar charge controller, inverter, or smart battery directly from your Home Assistant dashboard.

+This integration has been significantly updated to provide robust error handling, improved device compatibility (especially for ESP32-based devices), and detailed logging for easier troubleshooting.

 ## Features

 -   **Local Push:** Data is updated in real-time without relying on the cloud.
 -   **Device Support:** Designed for Renogy devices equipped with a Bluetooth module (e.g., BT-1, BT-2) or built-in Bluetooth.
+Now with improved support for a wider range of devices, including those based on ESP32.
 -   **Auto-discovery:** (Planned for future release)
 -   **Rich Sensor Data:** Provides a wide range of sensors for comprehensive monitoring.
+-   **Enhanced Reliability:** Includes advanced connection retry logic and error handling to ensure a stable connection.

 ## Supported Sensors